-Prerequisites: ACCT 3113 with a grade of "C" or better; ACCT 4901 with a grade of "C" or better or concurrent enrollment; declared BSBAprofession, focusing on the impact of emerging technology.

-Accounting major or minor.
+Prerequisites: ACCT 3113 with a grade of "C" or better; ACCT 4901 with a grade of "C" or better or concurrent enrollment; declared BSBA-Accounting major or minor.

-Description: Study of current and emerging issues in the accounting
+Description: Study of current and emerging issues in the accounting profession, focusing on the impact of emerging technology.
+Credit hours: 1

-Levels: Undergraduate Schedule types: Lecture Department/School: Accounting ACCT 4930 Accounting Projects Prerequisites: Consent of instructor.
+Contact hours: Lecture: 1 Contact: 1 Levels: Undergraduate Schedule types: Lecture Department/School: Accounting

+ACCT 4930 Accounting Projects

 Description: Special topics, projects and independent study in accounting.
 Previously offered as ACCT 4010.
-Offered for variable credit,

-1-9 credit hours, maximum of 9 credit hours.
+Offered for variable credit, 1-9 credit hours, maximum of 9 credit hours.